jmorris0x0/terraform-provider-k8sconnect/WAIT_FOR_DESIGN.md

-# k8sconnect Data Source Design: wait_for Support
+# k8sconnect Data Source: wait_for Support Design

 ## Context

 The `wait-for-lb` bash script hack needs to be replaced with native k8sconnect functionality.
-This requires enhancing the data source to support waiting for resources and field conditions.
+This requires enhancing the `k8sconnect_manifest` data source to support waiting for resources and field conditions.

 ## Current State